Projective reflection groups of finite covolume: Finite volume Coxeter polytopes

 It is now elementary to conclude.

-\begin{proof}[Proof of Theorem \ref{thm:main}] By Corollary \ref{cor:finvolimplies}, a finite volume Coxeter polytope of negative type $P$ has no proper face of negative type.
+\begin{proof}[Proof of Theorem \ref{thm:main}] By Corollary \ref{cor:finvolimplies}, a finite volume Coxeter polytope of negative type $P$ has no proper faces of negative type.
 By Proposition \ref{prop:noNegTypeFaceImpliesQP}, a Coxeter polytope of negative type that has no proper negative type faces is quasiperfect.
-The last implication is given by \cite[\Thm 6.3]{marquis2017}, since a quasiperfect Coxeter polytope of negative type must be loxodromic irreducible by Proposition \ref{prop:QPcharacterize}. \end{proof}
+The last implication is given by \cite[\Thm 6.3]{marquis2017}, since a quasiperfect Coxeter polytope of negative type must be loxodromic irreducible by Fact \ref{fact:QPcharacterization}. \end{proof}